gopinathsjsu/CaliTech/Rakesh_Journal.md

 - Writing backend API for cancelling of a flight booking which involves updating flight data as well updating user data.
 - Adding logic for flight booking using mileage points.

+### What blockers I have?
+- Need clarity on post cancel updations

 ## Project Journal Week 6:
 ### What tasks did I complete?
 - Flight booking APIs.